danielseolino/vocational-lab-methodology/case-studies/analog-telephony/architecture/README.md

 ---

-## Planned Documentation
+## Future Development

-Additional architecture documentation will include:
+Future architecture documentation may include:

-- relationship between mobile and fixed laboratory installations;
+- a more detailed comparison between mobile and fixed laboratory deployments;
-- hardware inventory and implementation considerations.
+- additional diagrams required for replication or publication;
+- and architecture updates resulting from future extensions of the laboratory.